 Day 7: Inflammation and Cravings Begin to Settle

+You are now 1 week alcohol free.
 After a full week, low-grade inflammation can begin to subside.
 This may show up as less joint stiffness, reduced facial redness, or fewer skin flare-ups.

-Cravings for alcohol often decrease too.
+Cravings for alcohol often decrease, too.
 Blood sugar becomes more stable, which can also reduce sugar cravings and late-night snacking.

 What About Weight and Calories?